FormidableLabs/resize-observer-experiments/README.md

 > Is this the future of web design polymorphic?

 I've been working in web design for the past decade and some would say that we have never had it so easy.
 The plethora of techniques we now have to layout content on the web would make most people's minds boggle.
-We have relative units of measure like percentages, ems like media queries,
+But has all this new stuff actually make our life easier or has every _solution_ just unearthed a new set of problems?

+In this article we will be looking at how layout on the web went from fixed to fluid and fluid to responsive.
+Asking ourslves, what's next?
+Examining if APIs like ResizeObserver can be used in combination with frontend frameworks to help us emulate the legendary element query.
+Finally we will be creating some _self aware_ UI.

+If you are well aware of the history of responsive we design then I suggest you skip the history lesson that is the next couple thousand words and jump straight to the ["but now we have flexbox and media queries what more could we want"]() section.

 ## Once upon a time

-Ten or fifteen years ago the web was static.
+A long time ago the web was static.
 These were simpler times, when even the most technologically advanced web sites (like facebook) required users to refresh the page by hitting the "home button" for new content; there was no pull down to refresh or infinite scrolling.
-Furthermore these sites tended to only render at a single fixed width.
-Why do you ask?
-Because the (vast) majority of people interacted with these sites on a desktop computer in a browser which took up the full width of their screen.
+Furthermore these sites tended to only render at a single fixed width because the vast majority of people interacted with these sites on a desktop computer in a browser which took up the full width of their screen.

-Since then the landscape has changed quite dramatically.
 Fifteen years ago media queries weren't really a thing, ten years ago there was no flexbox, five years ago there was no CSS grid; there just wasn't much _need_ for these things.
 Everyone was quite content with a 960 pixel grid system and a few percentage widths if you were lucky.

 Then the iPhone happened; a handheld device with a fully fledged web browser.
 It quickly became very popular.
 The introduction of a new device that people were consuming the world wide web on, with a screen width almost a third of the gold standard and with no physical mouse and keyboard came as quite a shock to the ecosystem.